teppeis/thank-you-stars/README.md

 ## Setup

+Install

 ```console
 $ npm install -g thank-you-stars
 ```

-Save your GitHub token as `~/.thank-you-stars.json`.
+Save your GitHub personal access token

+1. Open https://github.com/settings/tokens and click "Generate new token"
+2. Input desc, select only "public_repo" as scope and click "Generate token"
+3. Copy the token and save as `~/.thank-you-stars.json`.
 ```json
 {
     "token": "YOUR_TOKEN"